-You should see the editor start in the Terminal or a VSCode window, and you should see a program that looks like it computes factorial4.
+If a file doesn't exist, the editor will start with a new empty file.
+You should see the editor start in the Terminal window, and you should see a program that looks like it computes factorial.
 The program is written in C0, the language we'll be using to start the semester.

-(4.e) Edit the program factorial.c0 and add your name and section letter at the appropriate locations.
+(4.e) Edit the program and add your name and section letter at the appropriate locations.
 Use the instructions below for the editor you're using.